Trabea

-A garment known as the trabea triumphalis was commonly worn by consuls in Late Antiquity.
-When Emperor Justinian II abolished the office of consul as a separate entity from the Emperor himself, the trabea triumphalis developed into the loros, which was the worn only by the imperial family and senior administrative officials.
+A garment known as the trabea triumphalis was commonly worn by consuls in late antiquity.
+When Emperor Justinian I abolished the office of consul as a separate entity from the Emperor himself, the trabea triumphalis developed into the loros, which was the worn only by the imperial family and senior administrative officials.
 Although Emperor Leo VI abolished the ancient title of consul altogether, the loros persisted until the end of the empire as the formal, ceremonial dress of the emperors.